insin/twitter-searchite/README.rst

 #.
 Edit `settings.js`_.

-   If you have keys for a Twitter app you want to use, plug 'em in, but the Twitter `Search API`_ doesn't require authentication.

-   Add the search text you want to use to the search setting.

 #.
 Start ``redis-server``.

 #. ``node server.js`` to start polling for Tweets and serve up a site which uses